9 Online Coding Programs for High School Students

 Cost: $4,920 (Residential) | $3,077 (Virtual).
 Need- and merit-based scholarships are available for California residents.

 The UCLA Game Lab Summer Institute introduces high school students to game design and helps them learn techniques and tools to create both analog and digital games.
-This two-week program is taught by the alumni of the UCLA Game Lab and consists of four courses in game development.
+This two-week program is taught by UCLA Game Lab alumni and consists of four courses in game development.
 These classes focus on learning game design fundamentals, creating compelling characters, building game worlds, and programming games.
+You will create complete games or game assets in each of the four classes and develop game art that you can include in your college applications.
+You will also have the opportunity to earn four units of UC credit.

 Location: Both virtual and in-person (Columbia University, NY) options are offered.